PareenitaShirsath/B.E.-SEM-VII-EXPS/NLP EXPS/EXP 3/Theory.md

 - **Reduces Data Redundancy:** By reducing words to their base forms, it reduces redundancy in the dataset.
 - **Enhances Model Performance:** Helps models understand the context and meaning of words.

-**Implementation in NLTK:**

-## 2. Lemmatization

-**Definition:**
-Lemmatization is the process of reducing a word to its base or dictionary form, known as a lemma.
-Unlike stemming, lemmatization considers the word's meaning and part of speech, ensuring that the base form is a valid word.

-**Why Use Lemmatization?**

-- **Improves Accuracy:** Ensures words with similar meanings are treated as the same.
-- **Reduces Data Redundancy:** By reducing words to their base forms, it reduces redundancy in the dataset.
-- **Enhances Model Performance:** Helps models understand the context and meaning of words.

   ## 3. Stemming